Ezekiel 36:26 (see also Jeremiah 24:7; Ezekiel 18:31)

 “Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.”

 John Calvin: “For it is madness for anyone to say that this is promised to all in general: I will make a covenant with them, not like that I made with their fathers; but I will write My laws on their hearts (Jer 31:33).
 To restrict this to those who are worthy or who have rightly prepared themselves by their own endeavor would be worse than gross folly; for the Lord addresses those whose hearts were formerly stony, as is clear from another prophet (Ezek 36:26).”
 (Concerning the Eternal Predestination of God, p.106, emphasis mine)

-White continues: “Dave Hunt is actually defending the idea that a man with a heart of stone can choose to remove that heart and implant a heart of flesh in its place and that he possesses the capacity to perform this operation on himself.”
+Calvinist, James White: “While unregenerate men may know the facts of the gospel, they have no desire to believe in the Lord Jesus Christ and cast themselves solely upon Him.
+It requires the work of the Spirit to take out their stony hearts and give them hearts of flesh (Ezekiel 36:26).
+Dave Hunt is actually defending the idea that a man with a heart of stone can choose to remove that heart and implant a heart of flesh in its place and that he possesses the capacity to perform this operation on himself.”
 (Debating Calvinism, p.297, emphasis mine)

 Ironically, though, what is attributed to Dave Hunt is precisely what Ezekiel 18:31-32 states: